 Exchange rates that are out of line with the larger market are subject to arbitrage until they eventually come in line, creating a self regulating system without the need of a regulatory body.
 Other popular DEXs include Saturn Network, 1inch.exchange and IDEX.

 Borrowing and Lending

 The practices of borrowing and lending are nothing new, and literally are the basis of most banking.
-However in the DeFi world, there is no need for an actual bank to be involved.
+However in the Ethereum decentralized finance world, there is no need for an actual bank to be involved.
 This can open up financial services to those who won’t or can’t access traditional banks, and is a step toward the cryptocurrency mantra of “banking the unbanked.”